๐ŸฃDevelopmental Biology

 Why This Matters

-Don't just memorize that "ectoderm makes skin and brain"—understand why these tissues share an origin (they're both barrier/interface tissues) and how signaling molecules like BMP, Wnt, and Nodal direct cells toward specific fates.
+Don't just memorize that "ectoderm makes skin and brain."
+Understand why these tissues share an origin (they're both barrier/interface tissues) and how signaling molecules like BMP, Wnt, and Nodal direct cells toward specific fates.
 Exam questions love to test whether you can predict what structures would be affected if a particular germ layer or signaling pathway were disrupted.
 Know the mechanism, and the memorization becomes intuitive.

 The Three Primary Germ Layers

 The trilaminar embryo established during gastrulation contains three fundamental tissue layers, each with distinct developmental potential.
 These layers are specified by gradients of signaling molecules and positional information, not by inherent differences in the cells themselves.
+In other words, all three layers start from the same totipotent cells; it's the signals they receive that push them down different paths.

 Ectoderm Derivatives